Leadership style

-Daniel Goleman (2000) in his article "Leadership that Gets Results" talks about six styles of leadership.
+Daniel Goleman, in his 2000 article "Leadership that Gets Results", talks about six styles of leadership.

-During the Covid-19, leadership styles are further developed through remote work.
-The development of leadership styles has led to increased efficiency and virtual team spirit in virtual teams.

 Autocratic

 The autocratic leadership style particularly emphasises the distinction between authoritarian leaders and their followers.
 These types of leaders make sure to create only a distinct professional relationship.
 They regard direct supervision as fundamental in maintaining a successful environment and followership.
 Authoritarian leadership styles often follow the vision of those that are in control, and may not necessarily be compatible with those that are being led.
 Authoritarian leaders focus on efficiency, potentially seeing other styles, such as a democratic style, as a hindrance to progress.
 Examples of authoritarian leadership include a police officer directing traffic, a teacher ordering a student to do their assignment, and a supervisor instructing a subordinate to clean a workstation.
 All of these positions require a distinct set of characteristics that give the leader the position to get things in order or to get a point across.
 Authoritarian traits include: setting goals individually, engaging primarily in one-way and downward communication, controlling discussion with followers, and dominating interactions.

 Several studies have confirmed a relationship between bullying, on the one hand, and an autocratic leadership and an authoritarian way of settling conflicts or dealing with disagreements, on the other.
 An authoritarian style of leadership may create a climate of fear, leaving little or no room for dialogue, and where subordinates may regard complaining as futile.
 As such, authoritarian styles have sometimes been associated with reduced group-member satisfaction as compared to that in more democratic leadership styles.

-Authoritarian leadership became trendy for a period in the inter-war years - witness for example Stalin, Mussolini and Pilsudski.
+Authoritarian leadership became popular for a period in the inter-war years – witness for example Stalin, Mussolini and Piłsudski.